entelognathus/agnathan-phylogeny/agnathan character list.md

 64. Epidermal oral cirri: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

-This is unknowable in most fossil vertebrates.
+> - Dearden *et al*.
+(2023): “This is unknowable in most fossil vertebrates.
 For consistency’s sake with the other fossil vertebrates in the analysis, and as a full reworking of the phylogenetic dataset is beyond the scope of this paper we have scored Eriptychius, Sacabambaspis, Astraspis, and heterostracan taxa absent in keeping with the scoring approach of Miyashita et al. 45,46